Back to Blog

 Complete a Course

 UX is constantly changing, so brushing up on your skills is key.
 The best way to do this is by completing an intensive design bootcamp online.
-You’ll work with a real company to complete your first project and are guaranteed a job in the industry.
+You’ll work with a real company to complete your first project and get valuable experience.
 New to UX design?
 Start with an introductory course instead.

 Pick a Niche